vladsavelyev/versionpy/README.md

 Set version to `0.0.1`:

 ```
-releazit 0.0.1
+bump 0.0.1
 ```

-Releazit either finds `_version.py`, or inititates it in the main package.
+Versionpy either finds `_version.py`, or inititates it in the main package.

 If the argument is ommited, will set the version to `0.0`.

 If you have several packages in the project and want to store `_version.py` in a particular on, use `-p`:

 ```
-releazit 0.0.1 -p your_package
+bump 0.0.1 -p your_package
 ```

 ## Usage: